nxskok/pasias/docs/16-ordinal-nominal-response.md

 which is in alphabetical order.
-The problem here is that we know the correct order, but there isn't a good way to code that, so we have to rearrange it ourselves.
+The problem with the second one is that we know the correct order, but there isn't a good way to code that, so we have to rearrange it ourselves.
 The correct order from `v2` is 4, 2, 1, 3, so:

 ```r